A YouTuber Is Calling Out Other YouTubers And Influencers Caught Partying Who "Act Above" The Pandemic

 "We are all going through this together and one person’s general ignorance of it all can destroy the lives of hundreds, both in the spread of the actual virus and the spread of the ignorance against the virus," he said.

-Kahey has severe asthma and bronchitis and said he's been consistently quarantining and maintaining distance with loved ones for four months now.
+Kahey has severe asthma and bronchitis and said he's been consistently quarantining and socially distancing himself from loved ones for four months now.

 In contrast, social media celebrities like Costell and Tana Mongeau documented themselves at the party.
-In one screen-recording of Mongeau's Instagram Story from the evening, the two said "We don't fucking care" into the camera.
+In one screen recording of Mongeau's Instagram Story from the evening, the two say, "We don't fucking care" into the camera.

 Costell later apologized for the comment, but claims it was "in no way related to the COVID-19 pandemic."
 BuzzFeed News has reached out to Costell.

-Kahey said when he caught clips of the packed out party he was "upset and not surprised."
-He felt that if he responded directly to Costell's apology, or "someone seen in some aspect at 'their level,'" it could make more of an impact.
+Kahey said when he caught clips of the packed party, he was "upset and not surprised."
+He felt that if he responded directly to Costell's apology, or "someone seen in some aspect at 'their level,'" it could have more of an impact.

 "When I saw the apology it just rubbed me the wrong way, and knowing like most influencers' apologies, there will be a group of devotees that would take that as enough.
 So I just decided to take that moment in the replies to remind everyone that this situation we are in cannot be looked at and evaluated through the aspect of an individual, but as a unit," he said.